The Ultimate Guide to eCommerce Marketing in 2022

 Location based marketing is easy to achieve with digital advertising platforms.
 If you have a physical retail store, you should definitely ‘local SEO’ part of your eCommerce marketing strategy.

-One of the biggest CPG trends in 2021 is the emergence of retail media as a critical advertising channel.
+One of the biggest CPG trends is the emergence of retail media as a critical advertising channel.
 Retail media involves advertising to prospects when they’re on a retailer or marketplace – so in the world of online retail, it’s a prime location to reach potential customers.

 Essentials for your eCommerce marketing strategy